dorgonman/HorizonUIPluginDemo/.jenkins/README.md

 - `bRunTestWin64Standalone`: Runs the Win64 standalone test job.
 - QA rerun parameters: `bConsumeUpstreamStandaloneTar` copies/unpacks the upstream Build artifact tar; `bRunTestWin64Standalone` selects the currently implemented rerun platform.
 - Coverage is derived internally by the shared library.
 It is no longer a user-facing Jenkins parameter.
-- Consumer Jenkinsfiles should load `.jenkins/config.groovy` and only pass job-specific overrides to `unrealConfig(...)`.
-Do not copy the full config map into each Jenkinsfile.
+- Consumer Jenkinsfiles should call `unrealPipelineFromProjectConfig(...)` and only pass job-specific overrides.
+Do not call top-level `load '.jenkins/config.groovy'` from project Jenkinsfiles.

 ## Adding a New Platform